 Edinburgh Itinerary: Day 3

-Alright, we have arrived at day three in Edinburgh!
+Alright, we have arrived on day three in Edinburgh!
 If starting the day with a good walk felt good yesterday, I recommend trying out a different hiking route today.

 Head to the Pentland Hills for the morning (again, bring along a picnic or lunch supplies).
-The walk up Allermuir Hill is my personal favorite, though there are many hiking options in the Pentlands.
+The walk-up Allermuir Hill is my personal favourite, though there are many hiking options in the Pentlands.

 After getting back to Edinburgh proper in the early afternoon, head to the Holyrood Palace.
-This palace was constructed between 1671 and 1678 and is the officially residence of the Queen of Scotland.
+This palace was constructed between 1671 and 1678 and is the official residence of the Queen of Scotland.

 The queen barely spends any time here, but the history and beautiful construction are enough to make the visit worthwhile for anyone.